erikxcore/portal_demo/README.md

 This project is for phase 1 of the internal facing portal.
 Phase 2 will involve a migration into a CMS system such as the Drupal based Open Atrium product.
 Migration should be fairly simple though may require the removal of React & JSON components in favor of a more database orientated approach.

-A simple REST web service (PHP) has been included to allow modification of the posts JSON file.
+A simple REST web service (PHP) has been included to allow modification of the posts JSON file.<br/>
+Composer has been added to handle autoloading for the GeoIP location service.<br/>

 This is based on a frontend skeleton using Gulp/Babel (ES 2015) + Browserify/SASS/Jasmine/PUG.
 Most likely Jasmine will not be used for this project.<br />
 Also included is lodash/jQuery/Bootstrap/Font Awesome<br />